Colorado club shooting survivor: ''I want to be resilient'' | Law-Order

 Colorado club shooting survivor: ''I want to be resilient''

+One man who has frequented Club Q for decades was just opening up a tab at the bar when he was shot in the back.
+Another man was about to leave the club with his group when he heard a ''pop, pop, pop'' and took a bullet to his arm — then watched his boyfriend and sister fall to the floor.

-I shielded another woman with my coat there was a lot of chaos.
-Five people were killed and 17, including Sanders, were left with gunshot wounds after police say a 22-year-old man went on a shooting rampage Saturday night at Club Q, a well-known gathering place for the LGBTQ community in Colorado Springs.
+They are some of the 17 people wounded by gunfire Saturday when a 22-year-old man went on a shooting rampage at Club Q, a well-known club for the LGBTQ community in Colorado Springs.
+On Tuesday, they shared the horror of seeing their loved ones shot down in front of them, as well as the hope they felt as people helped each other in the chaos.

-Ed Sanders was just opening up a tab at Club Q's bar when the shooting started.

-The 63-year-old said he had been waiting in line at the bar, and made his way up to the front and gave the bartender his credit card when he was hit in the back — right between the shoulder blades.
-Surprised and shocked, he turned to look at the gunman, only to be hit again in the thigh as another volley of shots were fired.
+Ed Sanders, 63, said he had been waiting in line at the bar, had made his way up to the front and given the bartender his credit card when he was hit in the back — right between the shoulder blades.
+Surprised, he turned to look at the gunman, only to be hit again in the thigh as another volley of shots were fired.

 “I fell.
 And everybody fell,” Sanders said in video statements released Tuesday by UCHealth Memorial Hospital Center.
 “It was very traumatic.
 I shielded another woman with my coat … there was a lot of chaos.”
+James Slaugh said he, his boyfriend and his sister were getting ready to leave the club when, “all of a sudden we just hear, pop, pop, pop.'
+As I turn, I took a bullet in my arm from the back.”
+Slaugh, who spoke to The Associated Press from his hospital bed, said he watched others around him fall — including his boyfriend, who was shot in the leg, and his sister, who had bullet wounds in 13 places.
+He quickly called the police, heard several more shots, then nothing.
+The scariest part of the shooting, he said, was not knowing whether the gunman would fire again.

-Five people were killed and 17, including Sanders, were left with gunshot wounds after police say a 22-year-old man went on a shooting rampage Saturday night at Club Q, a well-known gathering place for the LGBTQ community in Colorado Springs.
-The shooting stopped when the man was disarmed by patrons.
+Five people were killed in the shooting, which stopped after the gunman was disarmed by patrons.

-Police have not released a motive for the attack, and the man has not been formally charged, but police say he was armed with multiple firearms, including an AR-15-style semiautomatic rifle, and possible hate crimes are being considered.
+The motive for the attack is still being investigated and the man has not been formally charged.
+Police say he was armed with multiple firearms, including an AR-15-style semiautomatic rifle, and possible hate crimes are being considered.

 “I want to be resilient.
 I'm a survivor,'' Sanders said. ''I'm not going to be taken out by some sick person.”
 Sanders has been a patron of Club Q for 20 years and even went to the club's opening night decades ago.
 He wore a hospital gown and had an oxygen tube in his nose in the video recorded by the hospital.